-Small Kitchen Remodel Before and After: Preview Ideas Before You Spend
+Small Kitchen Remodel Before and After: Budget Makeover Ideas to Preview with AI

-A small kitchen remodel can change the way a home feels, but it is also one of the easiest projects to overcomplicate.
-When the room is narrow, dark, or short on storage, every decision has a bigger visual impact.
-A cabinet color can make the kitchen feel brighter or heavier.
+In a small kitchen, every decision has a bigger visual impact.
+A cabinet color can make the room feel brighter or heavier.
 A backsplash can add polish or create noise.
 A new layout can improve flow or make the room harder to use.

 That is why before-and-after planning matters.
 Instead of starting with a shopping list, it helps to compare the current kitchen with a few realistic directions first.
 With Roomagic, you can upload a photo of your kitchen and preview different design styles before you commit to paint, cabinets, lighting, counters, or larger renovation work.